 How do you renovate a house with no money?
 Great question.

-I’m going to break your heart here for a second and say, it’s really, really hard to renovate a house with no money at all.
+I’m going to break your heart here and say, it’s really, really hard to renovate a house with no money at all.

 Even if you DIY it, at some point you’ll have to invest in something – whether that be tools, materials, or time.